quixio/quix-streams/docs/publish.md

 As with parameters, you can attach `Definitions` to each event.

-This is the whole list of visualization and metadata options we can attach to a `EventDefinition`:
+This is the list of visualization and metadata options you can attach to a `EventDefinition`:

   - `set_level(level: EventLevel)` : Set severity level of the event.
   - `set_custom_properties(custom_properties: str)` : Set the custom properties of the event for your own needs.